Spaghetti-droid/ScreenshotCropperPy/README.md

 In this interface, we can see the following elements:

+#### Event box

+This area displays various events.
+For example it records when we've started to listen for presses of F12 or when a screenshot is saved.

 #### Destination Folder

  You can use the file browser or the text box to specify where you want to save the screenshots.
 If you give a path to a folder that doesn't exist, it will be created when the 'Start' button is clicked.